waysidemapping/beefsteak-map-tiles/SCHEMA.md

-# Rustic Map Tiles Schema
+# Heirloom map tile schema

 This schema is in active development and is not yet versioned.
 Users should expect that changes may occur at any time without notice.

 ## Layers

-Rustic tiles have just three layers, one for each geometry type.
+Heirloom tiles have just three layers, one for each geometry type.
 Note that these do not correspond exactly to OSM entity types, and that the same feature may appear in multiple layers.
 Actual inclusion is dependent on tagging and zoom level.

 ### `area`